COScholl/COScholl.github.io/_posts/2019-03-30-A-Fresh-Coat-Of-Paint.md

 the fifth edition Dungeons & Dragons books.

-I made the graph paper background with Inkscape, building up several layers of tranlucent blue-white gradients on an orange background, then adding a grid layer, and finally a filter layer to add a little more texture.
+I made the graph paper background with Inkscape, building up several layers of translucent blue-white gradients on an orange background, then adding a grid layer, and finally a filter layer to add a little more texture.
 I created a new background for the stat-block with Inkscape as well, going for a mottled gray and white texture.